Expansion update May 31, 2013

 Hong Kong Disneyland is designed to resemble the original Disneyland park in California, created and opened by Walt Disney himself in 1955.
 The castle looks the same, the park structure is similar and it contains roughly the same number of attractions.
 Highlights of the park for the time being: 'Space Mountain', a roller coaster in the dark; 'Jungle Cruise', a great new version of the classic Disney river adventure featuring amazing elephant animatronics; 'Stitch Encounter', an entertaining interactive attraction; 'Mickey's PhilharMagic', a brilliant 3-D movie featuring Disney characters on a screen that ‘magically' changes in size.

 The park's current size is too small but the existing rides, landscaping and surrounding lakes are all superbly done.
 Visit Hong Kong Disneyland if you have kids or if you are a Disney fan and you will enjoy it a lot.
 However, if you're looking for thrills, don't go just yet.
 Wait a few years.
-This is the moment when you should buy stocks: the park is underrated and will flourish in years to come.
+This is the moment when you should buy stocks: the park is underrated and will flourish in the years to come.

 Hong Kong Disneyland seen from the mountains